16 June 2020

 “We believe it is crucial that people affected by crises, including the coronavirus outbreak, should be at the centre of any humanitarian response.
 The Hardship Fund will get support to people quickly and enable them to manage their finances independently.”

 The Hardship Fund will complement, not replace, replicate or substitute, government and voluntary sector support.
+It is a tool to support the current work of local organisations and is therefore designed to be delivered by partner organisations.

 Maurice Tulloch, CEO, Aviva said: “Since 2016, Aviva and the British Red Cross have worked in partnership to build stronger, more resilient communities in the UK and around the world.
 Today, in the face of COVID-19 this has become even more vital.